janekdb/awesome-atomist/README.md

 TODO: If you are reading this and have information please provide an edit to this table

+NOTE: Now the Rug DSL is being superceeded by TypeScript this table will have Rug DSL only tools removed at some point.

 |Name | Status | Description |Further Information and Link
 |-----|-------------|--------|----------------------------
 |IntelliJ IDEA|-|